hseeberger/akka-http-json/README.md

 ## Installation

-akka-http-json 1.1.x depends on akka-http 1.0 and 1.2.x depends on akka-http 2.0-M1.
+The latest version of akka-http-json depends on akka-http 2.0-M2 – there's an old version 1.1.0 which depends on akka-http 1.0.

 Grab it while it's hot: